concord-workflow/bpm/README.md

 ==

 A simple implementation of an BPM engine, designed to mimic Activiti's behaviour.
 Optimized for high performance (rather than for the strict following of the BPMN specification).

-It is based on the original implementation at [ibodrov/bpm](https://github.com/ibodrov/bpm)
+It is based on the original implementation at [ibodrov/bpm](https://github.com/ibodrov/bpm).
+Original contributors:
+- Ivan Bodrov <ibodrov@gmail.com>
+- Yuri Brigadirenko <ybrigo@gmail.com>

 Main features
 --